apache/spark/docs/apache-airflow-providers-imap/connections/imap.rst

     Specify the username used for the IMAP client.

 Password
-    Specify the password used fot the IMAP client.
+    Specify the password used for the IMAP client.

 Host
     Specify the the IMAP host url.